shapedthought/vauth/README.md

 When the build method is called, the library will attempt to authenticate to the Veeam REST API and return a reqwest client.

-You can then use the reqwest client to make requests to the Veeam REST API.
+You can then use the reqwest client and login response tuple, this allows you to either directly use the client with the authentication headers already set.
+Or you can chose to save the login response which contains the token and refresh token which can then be used in subsiquent calls without having to re-login.

 There is also a helper function to build the URL for the Veeam REST API.